AlibabaCloudDocs/icms_mqtt/intl.en-US/O&M API Reference/API access guide.md

 |accessKey|The AccessKeyId that is obtained in the Alibaba Cloud console.|
 |secretKey|The AccessKeySecret that is obtained in the Alibaba Cloud console.|

 **Region list**

-The following table lists the regions that are supported by the AliwareMQ for IoT API.
+The following table lists the regions that are supported by the MQ for MQTT API.

 |Region|Region ID|Remarks|
 |------|---------|-------|